faizul-hasan/WeatherApp/README.md

 # WeatherApp
-This is my internship project
+This is my internship project in (React Native)